Selenium Webdriver Interface & Classes Hierarchy

 Hierarchy of Selenium Classes and Interfaces

-Let us explain the above hierarchy in details:
+Let us explain the above hierarchy in detail:

-• SearchContext is the topmost interface of Webdriver which contains only two abstract method findElement() and findElements().
+• SearchContext is the topmost interface of Webdriver, which contains only two abstract methods: findElement() and findElements().
 These two methods don’t have a method body.

-• WebDriver also is an interface which extends SearchContext interface which has also so many abstract methods like close(), get(java.lang.String URL), quite(), navigate(), switchTo() and other so many methods for more details you can visit this URL
+• WebDriver is also an interface that extends the SearchContext interface, which also has many abstract methods like close(), get(java.lang.String URL), quite(), navigate(), switchTo(), and other many methods for more details you can visit this URL

-• The next one is RemoteWebDriver, which is a fully implemented class where all abstract methods of WebDriver and SearchContext interface implemented.
-Also, two other interfaces JavascriptExecutor and TakesScreenshot abstract methods are implemented in RemoteWebDriver class.
+• The next one is RemoteWebDriver, a fully implemented class where all abstract WebDriver and SearchContext interface methods are implemented.
+Also, two other interfaces, JavascriptExecutor and TakesScreenshot abstract methods, are implemented in the RemoteWebDriver class.

-• And Finally, browser-specific driver classes available like FirefoxDriver, ChromeDriver, IEDriver, SafariDriver, etc.
+• Finally, browser-specific driver classes like FirefoxDriver, ChromeDriver, IEDriver, SafariDriver, etc are available.

 WebElement Hierarchy